orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Gravity is change in local spatial density.
 Maintain a sufficient bubble lacking this change and we unlock the secret of cancelling out gravity.
 Create this difference in the direction you want to go, and you unlock full anti-gravity.
-What we need is a theory which allows us to convert energy into pure spatial structure.*
+What we need is a way which allows us to convert energy into pure spatial structure.
+Are even pocket dimensions within o*
 ***[], []***
 ***Physicist @ [] , 2034***